 His current academic pursuit includes the Master of Engineering (ME) in Engineering Management in the School of Engineering and Applied Sciences at the University at Buffalo with an expected graduation of May 2024.

 He earned a Master of Business Administration (MBA) degree from the School of Management at the University at Buffalo and an Advanced Certificate in Nonprofit Management from the Washington University in St. Louis in Missouri in 2023.
 He also earned a Master of Education (EdM) in Higher Education Administration and a Master of Music (MM) in Music Performance from the University at Buffalo in 2016 and 2018, respectively.
-He earned a Bachelor of Arts in Applied Music and Journalism along with a Bachelor of Science in Audio/Radio Production from Fredonia in 2014.
-Additionally, he earned his Broadcast Meteorology Certificate from Mississippi State University in August of 2018 and has completed advanced coursework in Communication from the University at Buffalo, and earned the Certificate of Advanced Study in Professional Writing and Digital Communication from the Department of English.
+He earned a Bachelor of Arts (BA) in Applied Music and Journalism along with a Bachelor of Science (BS) in Audio/Radio Production from Fredonia in 2014.
+Additionally, he earned his Broadcast Meteorology Certificate from Mississippi State University in August of 2018, has completed advanced coursework in Communication from the University at Buffalo, and earned the Certificate of Advanced Study in Professional Writing and Digital Communication from the Department of English.